A Global Hotel for

 Located at the crossroads of the historic Georgetown, vibrant Dupont Circle, and picturesque Foggy Bottom neighborhoods, West End part of the Georgetown Collection offers an exclusive World Bank Rate to deliver pied-a-terre experience for your business travels in the Capital of the World.

 Rates Starting at $159

-Georgetown Inn West End proudly offers exclusive special rates to those traveling for business at the World Bank and International Monetary Fund.
+West End part of the Georgetown Collection proudly offers exclusive special rates to those traveling for business at the World Bank and International Monetary Fund.
 Book this negotiated, flat rate directly through this website to get our guaranteed best price for your stay.

 Getting to World Bank & IMF

 While it’s only a 10-minute walk to the World Bank and IMF from the hotel, you might choose other transportation options such as Uber or Lyft.
-While a handful of different Metro buses run down Pennsylvania Ave, they likely won't save you much time since Georgetown Inn West End is so close to the World Bank and IMF.
+While a handful of different Metro buses run down Pennsylvania Ave, they likely won't save you much time since West End part of the Georgetown Collection is so close to the World Bank and IMF.